DreamWorks Animation Television: History

 In December 2005, it was announced that Paramount Pictures' parent company Viacom was purchasing DreamWorks' live-action film and television studios, with the $1.6 billion deal being finalized at the beginning of February 2006.
 The deal included the library of the defunct DreamWorks Television Animation, as well as including a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having split into its own separate company in October 2004.
+Viacom's children's division Nickelodeon were also given the rights to co-produce television shows based on characters from DreamWorks Animation films.
 The rights to Father of the Pride remained with DreamWorks Animation when it spun off from DreamWorks Pictures in October 2004.
-Paramount gained partial ownership of Alienators: Evolution Continues, as the rights to this show were originally split between DIC Entertainment and DreamWorks Television.
+Paramount gained partial ownership of Alienators: Evolution Continues, as the rights to this show were originally split between DIC Entertainment and DreamWorks Television, with DiC catalog holder WildBrain currently holding distribution rights.
 DreamWorks' live-action film and television studios briefly operated as labels of Paramount, before becoming independent entities again in late 2008, due to internal tensions.
 Following the split, Paramount still retained the rights to the libraries of DreamWorks Pictures, DreamWorks Television and DreamWorks Television Animation; the split also did not affect its ongoing distribution agreement with DreamWorks Animation.
 Paramount's distribution agreement with DreamWorks Animation ended on December 31, 2012, and in July 2014, DreamWorks Animation announced they had reacquired the distribution rights to their films from Paramount, transferring these rights to their new theatrical and home video distribution partner 20th Century Fox.

 In 2013, DreamWorks Animation entered a multi-year content deal with Netflix to provide 300 hours of exclusive original content.
 The intent of the deal was to establish a reliable income for the studio to defray the financial risk of solely relying on the theatrical film market.
 The next day, DWA completed a five-year licensing agreement with Super RTL for the Classic Media library and the Netflix slate.
 DWA announced executive hiring for its new television group, DreamWorks Animation Television in late July.
 Former Nickelodeon senior executive Margie Cohn became Head of Television for the group.
-In September that same year, DreamWorks announced that it has acquired the TV library of London-based Chapman Entertainment with the programs to distributed through DWA's UK-based TV distribution operation.
+In September that same year, DreamWorks announced that it has acquired the television library of London-based Chapman Entertainment with the programs to distributed through DWA's UK-based television distribution operation.